borozcod/baller-stats/CONTRIBUTING.md

 To keep things consistent, each component should have its own folder inside the components folder.
 Look at the `card` folder for example.

 ### Styles
 For most of the styles, I use classes from the https://tachyons.io library.
 You can find any style you need from the [table of style](https://tachyons.io/docs/table-of-styles/ "table of style").
-If your component needs custom that falls outside of the tachyons library then create a `scss` file inside that component directory.
-To utilize all of the base sass variables make sure to add an `@import` statement that refers to `_base.scss` found in teh `/styles` directory.
+If your component needs custom styles that fall outside of the tachyons library then create a `scss` file inside that component directory.
+To utilize all of the base sass variables make sure to add an `@import` statement that refers to `_base.scss` found in the `/styles` directory.
 Example:
 ```
 @import "./../../styles/base";